srl-labs/sros-anysec-macsec-lab/README.md

-The setup contains six SROS FP5 routers with 23.10R2 and 2 linux hosts.
+The setup contains six SROS FP5 & FP4 routers with 23.10R2 and 2 linux hosts.
 The network contains 2 P routers, 2 PEs running ANYSec and MACSec, 2 CEs with MACSec, and 2 Linux Clients with 3 interfaces for 3 distinct services.
 Only the PEs have ANYSec configured:
 * P Routers

-•	sr-2se
+  * SR-1x-48d

-•	sr-7s
+  * SR-1 FP4

 * PE Routers with ANYSec and MACSec

-•	sr-1x-92s
+  * SR-1x-92s

-•	sr-1se
+  * SR-1se

 * CE Routers with MACSec

-•	sr-1-24d
+  * SR-1-24d

-•	sr-1-46s
+  * SR-1-46s

-* Clients are Linux hosts (https://github.com/hellt/Network-MultiTool)
+Note 1: Clients are Linux hosts (https://github.com/hellt/Network-MultiTool)

-•	Note: Client7 is also running Flask and hosting the automation Tool
+Note 2 : Client7 is also running Flask and hosting the automation Tool